gbcamr01/Toy-Robot-Simulator/README.md

 <br>Tests were run using the nuget packages: NUnit 2.6.4 and NUnit Test Adapter 2.0.0

 <h3>Future Developement Work</h3>
-The the design and use of the interfaces requires refactoring from their current working form.
+The the design and use of the interfaces requires refactoring from their current working form.<br>The classes for console checking also need to be checked for possible refactoring.

 <h3>Licence</h3>
 Toy Robot Simulator is licensed under the GNU Lesser General Public License v.3.0